remarkjs/remark-lint/doc/create-a-custom-rule.md

 ## Create the custom rule

-Let's create a new folder `rules` under the root directory, where we will place all of our custom rules, and create a new file in it named `no-gif-allowed.js`.
+Let’s create a new folder `rules` under the root directory, where we will place all of our custom rules, and create a new file in it named `no-gif-allowed.js`.

 ```sh
  mkdir rules